Walnut Bread

 Mixing Walnut Bread Dough

-• In the bowl of a stand mixer, whisk together the water, fresh yeast, and honey.
+• Remove starter from the refrigerator an hour before mixing.
+In the bowl of a stand mixer, whisk together the water, fresh yeast, and honey.
 Add the starter, flours, and salt.
 Fit the mixer with the dough hook and mix on medium-low speed until the ingredients come together and form a rough dough.
 Scrape down the sides of the bowl as needed to ensure thorough mixing.

 • Add the butter, increase the speed to medium-high, and knead for about 7 minutes, until the dough is elastic and pulls cleanly away from the sides of the bowl.